Electrical Discharge Machining (EDM)

 Overview

-Electrical Discharge Machining (EDM) removes material using rapid electrical discharges between an electrode and a conductive workpiece submerged in dielectric fluid.
-Common sub-processes include sinker EDM for cavities, wire EDM for precision profiles, and EDM drilling for very small, deep holes.
-The process introduces no cutting forces, allowing stable machining of delicate, hard, or thin-walled parts with minimal distortion.
+Electrical Discharge Machining (EDM) is a non-contact machining process that erodes conductive materials using electrical discharges between an electrode and the workpiece in a dielectric fluid.
+Common sub-processes include sinker EDM for cavities and complex 3D shapes, wire EDM for precise through-cuts and profiles, and EDM drilling for small, deep holes.

 Common Materials